What did Jesus mean when he repeated the words of Psalm 22 about God forsaking someone?

 Psalm 22 is a Messianic psalm that describes the suffering and anguish of the righteous sufferer.
 Much of the psalm foreshadows Jesus' crucifixion.
 Jesus' quotation of the opening line of Psalm 22 highlights His identification with the suffering described in the psalm and affirms His role as the Messiah.

-By quoting the opening of Psalm 22, Jesus also draws attention to the of the psalm's ending note of victory, praise, and a pointing to the coming worldwide declaration of the Gospel.
+By quoting the opening of Psalm 22, Jesus draws attention to the psalm's (1) ending note of victory and praise and (2) its description of the eventual worldwide declaration of the Gospel.